MoombaDS/1DV608-Project/Use_Cases.md

 ## Alternate Scenarios

 2a.
 User is logged in as the user being viewed.
-i.
-System displays a list of all quizzes created by the user, plus a list of all quizzes taken and their scores.
+* System displays a list of all quizzes created by the user, plus a list of all quizzes taken and their scores.